tim0git/terraform-aws-gameday-template/README.md

 >This will spin up an ecr for storing you container, an esc service powered by fargate and a couple of iam roles for the service and container.

-Build you docker container locally.
+Build your docker container locally.
 For those of you on a newish Mac ie ARM architecture you will need to use buildx with docker to create a linux/amd64 container.

 Docs are here: https://docs.docker.com/desktop/multi-arch/